Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 And only a peculiar glitch allowed setting it.
 E.g., objects coming from builders.
 * **SHAN'T** BE &thinsp;&mdash;&thinsp; the assignee can take _null_ but not now or here.\
 E.g., a booking request can be _null_ when returned or cancelled, but not when submitted to the invoice routine.
 * **MUST** BE &thinsp;&mdash;&thinsp; Surpsisinly opposite?
-The value must be null there, but either falsely stubbed or set to a default.
+The value must be null there, but either falsely stubbed or set to a default.\
+_Enums_ (enumerations), i.e., declarative numbers, are rather prone to such errors.

 <div align="right">&nbsp; &nbsp; <sup>&empty;</sup> <samp>Null in math means zero or empty set.
 As it's <i>zero</i> in German.</samp></div>
 <div align="right">&nbsp; &nbsp; <sup>&empty;🖱️</sup> <samp>Hardware has a kind of &thinsp;&mdash;&thinsp; the bit or byte that state can't be read.</samp></div>